 462. Administration of Athletic Training Programs.
 Credit 3 hours.
-Prerequisites: Formal acceptance into the athletic training curriculum and ATHT 382.
+Prerequisites: Formal acceptance into the athletic training curriculum and ATHT 333.
 A course designed to provide the athletic training student with competencies needed to plan, coordinate and supervise administrative components of an athletic training organization including those pertaining to health care, financial, personnel and facilities management, and public relations.
+This course will also include the aspects of professional development and responsibility of a Certified Athletic Trainer.